You have just reached my homelan, which consists not just of my normal

 in administering Windows networks. network devices such as routers,

-firewalls and switches and some basic knowledge in Linux.
+firewalls and switches and increasing knowledge in Linux.

 My homelan is built on (amongst others):